jarugupj/jarugupj/README.md

 # About Me
 👋 Hi, I'm Phani Bharadwaj Jarugumilli, a Computer Science student at the University of Cincinnati (Class of 2027).
-Currently, I'm a Software Engineering Co-op at Kernel.
+Currently, I'm a Software Engineer Co-op at Kernel.

 💡 Passionate about AI, NLP, and scalable software development, I enjoy building innovative solutions that optimize workflows and improve decision-making.